AelarLiadon/AelarLiadon/README.md

 ### Hi there 👋

-I am a Python programmer and aspiring penertration tester based in the UK.
+I am a Python programmer and aspiring penetration tester based in the UK.

 - 📫 How to reach me: atticus.goldsmith.work@gmail.com